-- (2) Words importing the masculine gender include the feminine and words in the singular include the plural and vice versa. - (3) Any reference to regulations and standing orders of the Association shall be to regulations and standing orders of the Association as amended from time to time. - (4) The Interpretation Act 1978 of the United Kingdom shall apply to these regulations in the same way as it applies to an enactment, and, where the Regulations relate to a matter which is derived from or related to the law of the Republic of Ireland, the Interpretation Act, 1937 of the Republic of Ireland shall apply to these Regulations in the same way as it applies to an enactment. - (5) Headings and sub-headings are for convenience only and shall not affect the interpretation of these regulations.
+- (2) Words importing the masculine gender include the feminine and words in the singular include the plural and vice versa.
+References to "he" or "his" shall include "it" or "its" where the context requires. - (3) Any reference to regulations and standing orders of the Association shall be to regulations and standing orders of the Association as amended from time to time. - (4) The Interpretation Act 1978 of the United Kingdom shall apply to these regulations in the same way as it applies to an enactment, and, where the Regulations relate to a matter which is derived from or related to the law of the Republic of Ireland, the Interpretation Act 2005 of the Republic of Ireland shall apply to these Regulations in the same way as it applies to an enactment. - (5) Headings and sub-headings are for convenience only and shall not affect the interpretation of these regulations.

-3. Appointment and establishment of Regulatory Board, Appointments Sub-Committee and Regulations Review Sub-Committee and appointment of members
+3. Appointment and establishment of Regulatory Board, Appointments Board, Qualifications Board and Standards Board and appointment of members